Nutella Muffins

 - ½ teaspoon salt

-- ½ cup (1 stick) unsalted butter melted and allowed to cool
+- ¼ cup (57g) unsalted butter melted and allowed to cool

 Instructions

-- Preheat oven to 400ºF.
-Spray 15 wells of two 12-count muffin pans with non-stick spray or line the wells with cupcake liners.
+- Preheat the oven to 425ºF (218ºC).
+Spray 8 wells of a 12-count muffin pan with non-stick spray or line the wells with cupcake liners.
 Set aside.

 - In a large bowl, toss together the flour, baking powder, and salt.
-Set aside.
+Set aside.2 cups (240g) all-purpose flour, 2 teaspoons baking powder, ½ teaspoon salt

-- In a medium size bowl, whisk together the butter and granulated sugar until smooth.
-Add the eggs, buttermilk, and vanilla extract and whisk again until everything is combined.
+- In a medium size bowl, whisk together the melted cooled butter, oil, and granulated sugar until smooth.
+Add the eggs, buttermilk, and vanilla extract and whisk again until everything is combined.¼ cup (57g) unsalted butter, ¼ cup (56mL) vegetable oil1, 1 cup (200g) granulated sugar, 2 large eggs, ½ cup (120mL) buttermilk2, 1 teaspoon vanilla extract

 Notes

-- If you don't have buttermilk, you can easily make your own: see my post about homemade buttermilk.
+- Buttermilk: If you don’t have buttermilk, you can easily make your own– see my post about homemade buttermilk.

 Nutrition Disclosure